 - Brief description of the target geography and characteristics of the seafood production system. - Summary of the key systemic environmental and socio-economic issues that have been identified in the seafood production system, including through the stakeholder engagement process.
-These key issues should focus on adoption of best management practices, impacts of the industry on biodiversity and habitat loss in the ecosystem, threats to people's rights and livelihoods, and risks around climate instability. - Summary of the specific environmental and social goals the potential seafood JI would seek to achieve, ensuring these respond to local priorities and conditions. - Summary of the availability of support from key stakeholder groups highlighted in Box 2, including the presence of political will, private-sector interest, financial opportunity, local champion leadership, and/or NGO coordination. - Stakeholder group summary that includes a summary of discussions around incentives and motivations for each group, as well as how those various incentives could line up with credible requirements and systems for monitoring and evaluation, traceability, and other types of verification and assurance needed to build impactful markets-based leverage using a Jl. - Explanation of why the initiative builds on, includes, or offers more opportunities to achieve environmental and social goals than other traditional markets-based FIPs/AIPs or certification pathways that have been used to leverage change.
-(See Section 1.2: When to Implement Jurisdictional Initiatives Versus Other Approaches for additional information.)
+These key issues should focus on adoption of best management practices, impacts of the industry on biodiversity and habitat loss in the ecosystem, threats to people's rights and livelihoods, and risks around climate instability. - Summary of the specific environmental and social goals the potential seafood JI would seek to achieve, ensuring these respond to local priorities and conditions. - Summary of the availability of support from key stakeholder groups, including the presence of political will, private-sector interest, financial opportunity, local champion leadership, and/or NGO coordination. - Stakeholder group summary that includes a summary of discussions around incentives and motivations for each group, as well as how those various incentives could line up with credible requirements and systems for monitoring and evaluation, traceability, and other types of verification and assurance needed to build impactful markets-based leverage using a JI. - Explanation of why the initiative builds on, includes, or offers more opportunities to achieve environmental and social goals than other traditional markets-based FIPs/AIPs or certification pathways that have been used to leverage change.
+(See Section 1.2: When to Implement Jurisdictional Initiatives Versus Other Approaches in Guidelines for Developing Jurisdictional Initiatives for the Seafood Sector: Overview for additional information.)